adreena/RL_Navigation/README.md

    * it can randomly take an action or pass the state throught the QN_local network
    * at the beginning of the training agent has more chance to explore the environment becuase epsilon is closer to 1.0
    * but as epsilon gets smaller throught decaying process, there would be less chance for exploring and it'd use its experiences that gained through the QN_local network

+  3- action is passed to the environment and reward and the next state of the environment are returned

+  4- agent sends the observations to step() module
+    * state, action, reward, next_state and done are added to replay buffer for the QN_target
+    * if memory size has reached a threshold, agent collects a batch of random sample for learning for minimizing QN_local error and updating QN_target network

+  5- learning process for the QN_target and minimizing QN_local error
+    * QN_target

 ### Model Architecture (Pixel Challenge):